zateckar/ApiTester/README.md

 Simple tool for making http requests.

-Requires connection to Azure Cosmos for storing the requests and responses and thus supporting team collaboration.
+Uses Azure Cosmos and/or Sqlite for storing the requests and responses.